-How Video Game Addiction Is Treated
+How Video Game Addiction is Treated

 The treatment plans typically used for video game addicts will vary according to the person being treated.
 However, there are some steps habitually used by therapists who are focused on working with this type of addiction:

 - A plan of action is created.
 This plan includes a listing of the triggers associated with video game addiction.
 For instance, an addict may find they play video games when they are stressed out.
-Thus, the next time the person is under serious anxiety, they can recognize this as a trigger and do something different and healthier, such as going for a walk, calling a friend or journaling.
+Thus, the next time the person is under severe anxiety, they can recognize this as a trigger and do something different and healthier, such as going for a walk, calling a friend, or journaling.

 - Ongoing therapy sessions are scheduled.
 Therapy is essential to overcoming addictions, including video game addictions.
 Therapy sessions will help restore self-confidence and allow the addict to move past whatever was holding them back.

-Other forms of treatment that may be utilized or suggested could be rewards for not playing video games, art therapy and music therapy.
+Other forms of treatment that may be utilized or suggested could be rewards for not playing video games, art therapy, and music therapy.
 Depending upon the video game addiction level, inpatient treatment centers may be a better fit for the addict, even if the addict is a teenager.

 What to Do After a Video Game Addiction Relapse

 Relapsing is a commonplace phenomenon in the treatment of video game addiction.
 A relapse can be considered part of recovery, however, and not an end to it.
 As soon as the relapse has occurred, the video game addict must return to their treatment center or therapist.
 The faster a relapse is evaluated, the sooner the addict can continue toward complete recovery.